Are you familiar with search engine optimisation and what it means for your business?

 How do I Start a Blog?

 If you have a website it’s likely you already have the tools required to start a business blog.
 Instead of adding new pages to your website you can simply add new “posts”, which can include written text and multimedia including photos, images and videos.
-When blogging first took off back in the early 1990’s most bloggers had a separate blog from their business website (or only had a blog with just a feed of posts along with other minimal information such as a name, avatar or and email address).
+When blogging first took off back in the early 1990’s most bloggers had a separate blog site from their business website (or only had a blog with just a feed of posts along with other minimal information such as a name, avatar or and email address).
 But now having your blog on the same website as your other business info is extremely beneficial, meaning any content you add to your blog will count towards your business ranking score on search engines.
 Not only that but blog platforms (and blog integrations on websites) are typically free.
 You just need some time and creativity to get going.

 What does SEO “Ranking” Mean?
 And Why Do I Need to Understand it?